A Different Kind of July 4th Fireworks

 Due to the period of time I spent yearning for something that seemed out of reach, that July 4th was one of the very happiest of my life up to that point.
 His simple gesture when I was required to work on a holiday was so kind, and I had so much appreciation that my long wait was finally over!
 That lunch date was the start of a sweet and casual, yet fun and affectionate dating relationship that never got very serious because I was still dragging along my old boyfriend.
 (The guys who I dated all knew of the others.)

 I spoke to him a few times as an adult – he is a total success story after working himself through Ivy League college and law school and he is a partner in a prestigious Wall Street law firm, happily married with children.
 (And still piercing blue-eyed handsome as all get-out.)
 He admitted that he had a fiery crush on me too, but was intimidated by me and that’s why he delayed so long.
-I questioned why he would be intimidated – and his answer was that a few of his peers and friends at work had crushes on me too and I guess I was too nice and possibly flirtatious with them all.
+I questioned why he would be intimidated – and his answer was that a few of his peers and friends at work had crushes on me too, and I was too nice to them and possibly flirtatious with them all – so Danny didn’t know if I really liked him or if I was just a big flirt.
 (That’s what youth is all about, isn’t it?)

 Let me hear from you – it may be material for my book!
 What was your conquest experience as a youth?